helpmefindlaw/docs/docs/use-cases/contract-drafting.md

 Lawyers leverage their expertise in legal frameworks, statutory requirements, contract principles, and industry standards to determine necessary clauses for an agreement.
 To replicate this workflow with AI, the AI should possess knowledge of best practices, gained through fine-tuning on contract data, and the ability to interpret and incorporate relevant laws, similar to a professional Lawyer.

-Utilizing the HelpMeFindLaw Developer API, we can enhance contract drafting assistance by employing a multi-step planning agent and the /completions endpoint.
+Utilizing the lawme.ai Developer API, we can enhance contract drafting assistance by employing a multi-step planning agent and the /completions endpoint.
 We'll explore this approach in more detail below.

-## Create The HelpMeFindLaw Tool
+## Create The Lawme.ai Tool

 We build a Langchain Tool over the `/completion` endpoint so that our Langchain Agents can consume the summarised responses to our questions about law as a step in its reasoning process.